-During the year, the committee engaged Latham & Watkins to carry out a review of the club's governance arrangements which concluded that overall it was fit for purpose.
-A small number of recommendations, to enhance some aspects of the governance of the club were proposed to and approved by the board, and these will be actioned by the manager.
+In 2018, the committee engaged Latham & Watkins to carry out a review of the club's governance arrangements which concluded that overall it was fit for purpose.
+A small number of recommendations, to enhance some aspects of the governance of the club were proposed to and approved by the board, and these have been actioned by the manager.

-Following the introduction of the Solvency II regime and the Senior Insurance Managers' Regime (SIMR) the committee considered a number of matters required by SIMR, including the club's governance map, fit and proper requirements, whistleblowing arrangements and the allocation of prescribed responsibilities to non-executive directors and key function holders.
-The committee also considered the club's compliance with the Reformed Approved Person Regime (RAPR) which was introduced in January 2016, administered by the Financial Conduct Authority (FCA).
+In compliance with the Solvency II regime and the SMCR the committee considered a number of matters required by SMCR, including the club's management responsibilities map, fit and proper requirements, whistleblowing arrangements and the allocation of prescribed responsibilities to non-executive directors and senior managers

-In accordance with the requirements of the Senior Managers and Certification Regime (SMCR), the committee considers the Standard Club UK governance map at each meeting.
+In accordance with the requirements of the SMCR, the committee considers the Standard Club UK management responsibilities map at each meeting.